Irresistible (Tammi Terrell album): Information

 Due to complications with a malignant brain tumor in 1968 which caused her death in March 1970, Terrell did not record a subsequent solo album.

 This album compiles solo recordings Terrell made for Motown between 1965 and 1968.
-Two of the tracks included on this album were dubbed with vocals from Terrell's frequent singing partner Marvin Gaye to create album tracks for the duo's joint albums.
+Two of the tracks included on this album were later dubbed with vocals from Terrell's frequent singing partner Marvin Gaye to create album tracks for the duo's joint albums.
 These tracks were "Hold Me Oh My Darling" (on 1967's United) and "I Can't Believe You Love Me" (on 1969's Easy).

 A re-recorded version of "Come On and See Me" appears on the 1968 Gaye/Terrell album You're All I Need.
-"This Old Heart of Mine (is Weak for You)" is a remake of the 1966 Isley Brothers' hit by the same name.
+"This Old Heart of Mine (is Weak for You)" is actually the original version of the more famous version of the 1966 Isley Brothers' hit by the same name, though its release was delayed until The Isley Brothers' version had already climbed the charts.

 Irresistible reached No. 39 on the Billboard R&B albums chart in March 1969.

 Terrell's singles from Irresistible and other unreleased songs were re-released on compact disc entitled Tammi Terrell: The Essential Collection by Motown in 2001.